charleschile/charles-codebook/英语pre.md

 The last tip is that almost all large financial rewards are phishing attacks.
-For example, hackers will send an email claim that you have won a large prize money in a contest that you never enrolled for and so on.
+For example, hackers will send an email claim that you have won a large prize money in a contest that you never enrolled for .
 The actual intention is usually to direct you to a site where the scammers can get your personal or financial information.

 despite these mentioned before, there are also other techniques and tools can protect us against phishing